mregydev/UIAdapterX/README.md

-# Example for building Flexible UI Component Library with Build-Time Support for Multiple UI Frameworks"
+# Example for building Flexible UI Component Library with Build-Time Support for Multiple UI Frameworks

 # Target